JRTheStudent/Statistical-Inference/Project1/Project1-b.md

 ### Overview

-This project explores the *ToothGrowth* data from the R *datasets* library by performing some preliminary analysis on the data and drawing some initial conclusions.
+This project explores the *ToothGrowth* data from the R *datasets* library by performing preliminary analysis on the data and drawing some initial conclusions on the efficacy of the two delivery methods.

 ### Exploratory Data Analysis